Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-query-guidelines.md

   &$select=WorkItemId, Title, State, TagNames
 ```

+> [!IMPORTANT]
+> Property `TagNames` has a length limit of 1024 characters.
+It contains contains a set of tags that fit within that limit.
+If a work item has many tags or the tags are very long, then `TagNames` will not contain the full set and `Tag` navigation property should be used instead.

 <a id="perf-case-sensitive"> </a>
 ### ❌ DO NOT use `tolower` and `toupper` functions to perform case-insensitive comparison